boldbi/bold-bi-docs/docs/faq/how-to-configure-relative-date-filter-based-on-minutes.md

    ![Relative date](/static/assets/faq/images/relative-date.png#max-width=100%)

-**Click** Relative Date filter option in the settings and edit the column function.
+**Click** on the Relative Date filter option in the settings and edit the column function.

    ![Relative date window](/static/assets/faq/images/relative-date-window.png#max-width=100%)

-This dialog allows you to configure filter for the date-time column.
+This dialog allows you to configure a filter for the date-time column.

 ## How to configure Relative date filter based on minutes